IIIF/api/source/api/presentation/3.0/index.md

  * Any resource type _MAY_ have the `homepage` property.<br/>
    Clients _SHOULD_ render `homepage` on a Collection, Manifest or Canvas, and _MAY_ render `homepage` on other resource types.

+__Model Alignment__<br/>
+Please note that the [Web Annotation Data Model][org-w3c-webanno] has less stringent requirements about the model to be used for the `homepage` property.
+The IIIF requirements are compatible, but the home page of an Agent found might have only a URI, or might be a JSON object with other properties.
+{: .note}

 ``` json-doc
 {
   "homepage": [